bablokb/py-datamon/doc/config.md

 If `"axis": 2` is set, the values will be for the second axis.

 Note that `factor` is different to the `scale`-parameter needed for the x-axis.
+Important: a value (column) can be part of multiple subplots, but you cannot scale the value independently.
+If multiple definitions with a factor for a give column exist, the last takes precedence.

 Text-Options